-Workshops require 8 days, one for discussion and training on three-dimensional design reading, basic thresher components, construction calculations, welding methods and safety, one day for business training and 6 days for fabrication.
-Contracting organizations will have to supply a facility with power, appropriate tools and welders.
-Training can also be contracted for Tamale, Ghana or Missouri, U.S.A where SIL will provide access to a training facility.
+Host organizations will have to supply a facility with power, appropriate tools and welders.
+Training can also be contracted for Tamale, Ghana where SIL will provide access to a training facility.

 Contact us to learn more about setting up a training.